-We will be in Sydney during the Australian early winter.
+WHAT TO PACK We will be in Sydney during the Australian early winter.
 Winter in Sydney is mild, with an average daytime temperature of 65 and evening of 50 F, although the temperature can dip into the 40s.
 There is also usually rain.
-Bring a warm jacket or coat, clothing to layer, and an umbrella (although Australia has some very nice clothes shopping!)
+Bring a warm jacket or coat, clothing to layer, and an umbrella (although Sydney has some very nice clothes shopping!)
 We will have an optional trip to the Blue Mountains, and you will need a little warmer clothing for that.
-Melbourne is also cooler, so for students doing internships there, you will want warmer clothes.
+Melbourne is also cooler, so for students doing externships there, you will want warmer clothes.
 If you are traveling to Cairns or the Great Barrier Reef, however, summer clothes will be appropriate.
 Bring comfortable walking shoes.
 For classes you may wear what you would normally wear to class in the States.
 For our visits to Australian courts and legal institutions, however, you will want to bring at least one set of clothes that you might wear to court in the United States.
 This would be a suit for men.
 For women, a suit with pants, skirt, or dress, or pants, skirt, or dress with a smart sweater will work.

-For interns, what Australians call "smart casual" (we'd probably call this business casual) is appropriate, with one set of professional clothes for your first day at the placement and for court visits.
+For externs, what Australians call "smart casual" (we'd probably call this business casual) is appropriate, with one set of professional clothes for your first day at the placement and for court visits.
 Electrical appliances.
 I don't recommend bringing any electrical appliances other than your laptop computer and cell phone.
 For charging those items, you will need an adaptor, which you can purchase from a travel store before you leave the United States or at the airport or travel stores in Sydney.

-MISCELLANEOUS INFORMATION

-Credit Cards: Visa and MasterCard are universally accepted in Australia; American Express and Diners' Club are less commonly accepted and Discovery cards even less so.
+MISCELLANEOUS INFORMATION Credit Cards: Visa and MasterCard are universally accepted in Australia; American Express and Diners' Club are less commonly accepted and Discovery cards even less so.
 If you know your PIN, you can withdraw cash advances from your debit and credit cards at banks or ATMs.
 (Australia has both Cirrus and PLUS automated teller machines).
 Electrical Needs: Australian sockets take two or three flat, not rounded, prongs and the current is 240/250 volts AC, 50 hertz.
 You can buy a U.S.-Australian adaptor at travel stores in the United States, but they are also available in Australia.
 In past years, they were available for purchase at the airport upon arrival in Australia.
 Converters are not recommended, as they can damage your appliances.
 Your laptop should work fine with only an adaptor.
 Electricity does not start automatically when you plug in an appliance.
 You must flick the switch beside the socket to the "on" position.

 Money: As of this writing, USD 1.00 is AUD 1.30.
 The Australian dollar is divided into 100 cents, and Australian currency is issued in denominations of AUD 1.00, 20.00, 50.00, and 100.00, and in coins worth 5, 10, 20, and 50 cents.
 It is a good idea to exchange at least some money before you leave home to avoid potentially long lines at the airport.
+Visa TravelMoney; Visa travel money is a disposable, prepaid debit card with a PIN which works in all ATMs that take Visa cards.
+You load up your account with funds before leaving home, and when your money runs out, you just throw the card away.
+You can get extra cards, which is a good idea in case your card gets lost or stolen.
+Emergencies: Dial 000 anywhere in Australia for police, ambulance or the fire department.
+The call is free so you do not need any coins.